— THE GRESB DEVELOPER ASSESSMENT —

 GRESB Real Estate Investor Members

-Over 70 institutional and retail investors, including pension funds and insurance companies use GRESB data and analytical tools to optimize the risk/return profile of their investments.
+More than 100 institutional investors, including pension funds and insurance companies, use GRESB data and analytical tools to optimize the risk/return profile of their investments.
 The Assessment provides a communication platform to improve engagement with investors and enables participants to report validated ESG performance information in a format and language that serves their needs.

 The Assessment follows a regular annual timeline, with the Portal opening on April 1 each year.
 Participants complete the Assessment by reporting through the Portal.
 Prior to finalizing their submission, participants are given the opportunity to request a Response Check to minimize the risk of errors.